 From time to time, we are involved in lawsuits that are brought against us in the normal course of business.
-We are not currently a party to any legal proceedings that we currently believe would, either individually or in the aggregate, to have a material adverse effect on our business or financial condition.
+We are not currently a party to any legal proceedings that we currently believe would, either individually or in the aggregate, have a material adverse effect on our business or financial condition.

 The building materials industry has been subject to personal injury and property damage claims arising from alleged exposure to raw materials contained in building products as well as claims for incidents of catastrophic loss, such as building fires.
-As a distributor of building materials, we face an inherent risk of exposure to product liability claims if the use of the products we have distributed in the past or may in the future distribute is alleged to have resulted in economic loss, personal injury or property damage or violated environmental, health or safety or other laws.
+As a distributor of building materials, we face an inherent risk of exposure to product liability claims if the use of the products we have distributed in the past or may in the future distribute is alleged to have resulted in economic loss, personal injury or property damage or to have violated environmental, health or safety or other laws.
 Such product liability claims have included and may in the future include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability or a breach of warranties.
 Certain of our subsidiaries have been the subject of claims related to alleged exposure to asbestos-containing products they distributed prior to 1979.
-Since 2002 and as of April 30, 2023, approximately 1,054 asbestos-related personal injury lawsuits have been filed against us and we have vigorously defended and continue to vigorously defend against them.
-Of these lawsuits, 1,001 have been dismissed without any payment by us, 40 are pending and only 13 have been settled, which settlements have not materially impacted our financial condition or operating results.
-See Item 1A, "Risk Factors - Risks Relating to Legal, Regulatory and Compliance - We are exposed to product liability, warranty, casualty, construction defect, contract, tort, employment and other claims and legal proceedings related to our business, the products we distribute, the services we provide and services provided for us by third parties."
+The vast majority of these suits that have been filed against us have been dismissed; however, we continue to have a number of active asbestos-related personal injury lawsuits that we continue to vigorously defend ourselves against.
+We do not expect the ultimate outcome of any of these lawsuits to have a material impact on our financial condition or operating results.
+However, claims and legal proceedings are subject to inherent uncertainties and rulings unfavorable to the Company could occur which could have a material impact on our financial condition or operating results.
+See Item 1A, "Risk Factors - Risks Relating to Legal, Regulatory and Compliance - We are exposed to product liability, warranty, casualty, construction defect, contract, tort, personal injury, employment and other claims and legal proceedings related to our business, the products we distribute, the services we provide and services provided for us by third parties."